 Therefore \eqref{eq4.3} becomes

 Without loss of generality we can assume that $a_1<a_2<\cdots<a_m$.
 Multiplying the above equality by $e^{a_1\pi X}$, we get

-Since $-\pi a_1n^2+\pi a_1<0$ for $n\geq 2$ and $-\pi a_i n^2+\pi a_1<0$ for all $i=2,3,\ldots,m$, we see that the right-hand side of \eqref{eq4.5} tends to zero as $X\rightarrow\infty$.
+Since $-\pi a_1n^2+\pi a_1<0$ for $n\geq 2$ and $-\pi a_j n^2+\pi a_1<0$ for all $j=2,3,\ldots,m$, we see that the right-hand side of \eqref{eq4.5} tends to zero as $X\rightarrow\infty$.
 Therefore, we conclude that $c_1=0$, and \eqref{eq4.4} becomes

-Now we multiply the above equality by $e^{a_1\pi X}$ and proceed by the same process in order to get $c_2=0$.
-Hence, by continuing this process, we get $c_1=c_2=\cdots=c_m=0$, which gives a contradiction.
-This proves the theorem. $\Box$
+Now we multiply the above equality by $e^{a_2\pi X}$ and proceed by the same process in order to get $c_2=0$.
+Hence, by continuing this process, we get $c_1=c_2=\cdots=c_m=0$, which gives a contradiction. \\ {\em (ii)\/}\,\,As we have seen in the above proof of the first statement in Theorem 2.1, the assumption that the numbers $a_1,\ldots,a_m$ are integers, is only used to reduce the arguments on the linear independence of $m$-theta functions $\theta_3(a_1\tau),\ldots,\theta_3(a_m\tau)$ over the field $\mathbb{C}$.
+Therefore, by using the similar approach as above, one can prove the second statement in Theorem 2.1.
+This proves the theorem. $\Box$ \\